ZuidVolt/swiftuna/Sources/Swiftuna/Documentation.docc/Articles/GettingStarted.md

 Create studies, define search spaces, optimize objective functions, and analyze trial results.

-## Overview

-Swiftuna provides Swift 6 bindings for Rustuna's embedded optimization engine.
-It links directly to `librustuna_ffi` through a C ABI bridge with zero heap copies, running 1,000 trials in 97 to 104 ms.

 ### Installation

 Add Swiftuna to your `Package.swift` dependencies: